Our Priorities

 Increased Funding for State and Local Law Enforcement

 - Edward Byrne Memorial Justice Assistance Grant (JAG) Program.
-The DOJ’s Byrne JAG program is the country’s leading source of federal justice funding to state and local jurisdictions.
+The Department of Justice’s (DOJ) Byrne JAG program is the country’s leading source of federal justice funding to state and local jurisdictions.
 Designed to provide flexible funding to address a jurisdiction’s most pressing public safety challenges, it can be used for staffing issues, training and equipment, and to enhance rehabilitative programs in police, corrections and other criminal justice agencies/departments.
-AFSCME supports increasing the state and local funding within the program to fully support these crucial grants and initiatives.
+AFSCME supports increasing funding to fully support these crucial grants and programs.
+AFSCME calls for Congress to restore available state and local funds to all jurisdictions and continue funding community violence intervention programs.

-- COPS, COPS Hiring, COPS Improvements.
-This DOJ program awards grants to state, local and tribal law enforcement agencies to hire and train law enforcement officers to participate in community policing, purchase and deploy new crime-fighting technologies, and develop and test new and innovative policing strategies.
+- COPS Office, COPS Hiring, COPS Improvements.
+The COPS Program within the DOJ awards grants to state, local and tribal law enforcement agencies to hire and train law enforcement officers to participate in community policing, purchase and deploy new crime-fighting technologies, and develop and test new and innovative policing strategies.
 AFSCME urges Congress to fully fund this program.

 - Bulletproof Vest Partnership Grants.
-This matching federal grant program would help state and local governments buy armor vests for public safety officers.
+This matching federal grant program administered by the DOJ’s Bureau of Justice Programs would help state and local governments buy armor vests for public safety officers.
 AFSCME urges Congress to support full funding for this program by allocating at least $30 million in annual funding, while continuing to pursue waivers for states that cannot afford to match within the program.

 - VALOR.
-The Violence Against Law Enforcement Officers and Ensuring Officer Resilience and Survivability is a program that seeks to provide immediate and long-term safety wellness and resilience in our public safety officers.
-The program provides no cost training, conducts research and provides resources that benefit law enforcement officers.
+The Violence Against Law Enforcement Officers and Ensuring Officer Resilience and Survivability is a Bureau of Justice program that seeks to provide immediate and long-term safety wellness and resilience in our public safety officers.
+The program provides no-cost training, conducts research and provides resources that benefit law enforcement officers.
+In addition to this program, AFSCME also supports legislation that would develop immersive, real-life, scenario-based trainings to improve officer safety, resilience and crisis intervention.